amis-erc20/amisdex/help/depositing-tokens-and-selling-using-myetherwallet.md

 ### Choosing MyEtherWallet

-First, make sure you've unlocked your MyEtherWallet wallet on the [MyEtherWallet Send Ether & Tokens](https://www.myetherwallet.com/#send-transaction) page and know which address you will use with UbiTok.io.
+First, make sure you've unlocked your MyEtherWallet wallet on the [MyEtherWallet Send Ether & Tokens](https://www.myetherwallet.com/#send-transaction) page and know which address you will use with KIWI Exchange.

 The address will need enough enough tokens for your deposit, plus a little Ether (say 0.05 ETH) to cover gas fees.

-Go to the UbiTok.io pair you want to buy - in our case [OMG-ETH](http://ubitok.io/exchange/?pairId=OMG-ETH) - and when asked "How should UbiTok.io send Ethereum transactions?", choose "Tell me what to send via MyEtherWallet" and copy-and-paste your MyEtherWallet Account Address.
+Go to the pair you want to buy - in our case [OMG-ETH](http://exchange.thekiwi.io/exchange/?pairId=OMG-ETH) - and when asked "How should KIWI Exchange send Ethereum transactions?", choose "Tell me what to send via MyEtherWallet" and copy-and-paste your MyEtherWallet Account Address.

 ### Depositing Tokens - Steps

-Now UbiTok.io knows to use your MyEtherWallet account, you should see your Ethereum address balance appear as an "External" ETH balance in UbiTok.io.
+Now KIWI Exchange knows to use your MyEtherWallet account, you should see your Ethereum address balance appear as an "External" ETH balance in KIWI Exchange.

 Your OMG balance will also appear as an "External" OMG balance.
 Your "Exchange" balance will likely be zero though.

-In order to sell your OMG on UbiTok.io, you'll need to deposit them into the UbiTok.io book contract.
+In order to sell your OMG on KIWI Exchange, you'll need to deposit them into the KIWI Exchange book contract.
 Note that each pair is a separate contract.

 Use the "[+ Dep]" button next to your OMG balance to bring up the Deposit OMG form.